Dor12k/Computer-Vision-OpenCV/README.md

-# OpenCV Project: Real-time Processing with Webcam in python
+# In this project: OpenCV - Real-time Processing with Webcam in python